jalder89/fend-project-arcade-game/README.md

 Frogger Clone 1.0

-To start the game, simply load the frogger.html web page.
+To start the game, simply load the frogger.html web page on any desktop.(Mobile not yet supported)

 The game starts automatically with the bugs making a quick race across the screen.

+To play:

-To play the game simply use the arrow keys to move the character to the water/river and avoid the deadly bugs!
+Use the arrow keys to move the character to the water/river and avoid the deadly bugs!

 The game currently has no 'end' but it does react to win lose conditions with sound effects and a position reset.